stanislaw/SoftwareDesignHeuristics/README.md

 Whenever a thought explicit vs magic comes to your mind, go for explicit.

-### Magic is an automation that is not adequate.
+### Magic is automation that is not adequate.

 In the beginning there is no magic, but simply a desire to automate things to reduce repetition.
 Magic appears as a result of increasing complexity that makes current solution to be inadequate for further progress.
 Magic can also emerge rather quickly as a result of automating wrong things from the beginning.
 The holy grail is automation that is always adequate.